w3f/General-Grants-Program/grants/speculative/bit-country.md

     Our founder, Ray Lu, had a vision of building a decentralized world in 2018.
 The premium domain name Bit.Country has been registered since then.

-    After learning Polkadot and Substrate technologies, we are very excited to finally find the right infrastructure and technology to develop this ambitious vision.
+    After learning Polkadot and Substrate technologies (Inspired by one of Polkadot teams), we are very excited to finally find the right infrastructure and technology to develop this ambitious vision.

 ### Project Details